dart-archive/rpc/README.md

 }
 ```

-The curly brackets specify the path parameters and must appear as positional
+The curly brackets specify path parameters and must appear as positional
 parameters in the same order of the method signature.
 The request body parameter
 is always specified as the last parameter.